COVID-19 tools and resources: symptom checker, safety measures, and visitor, testing and vaccine info. Learn more.

 Defibrillators usually are implanted through small incisions in the skin, near the collarbone.
 You receive a mild sedative, but you're kept awake; a local anesthetic is used.
 An electrophysiologist will perform the procedure.

-Using a fluoroscopy machine that creates moving X-rays to visualize the chest's interior, an electrophysiologist guides the defibrillator leads through the incisions, into veins, until they reach the heart.
+Using a fluoroscopy machine that creates moving X-rays to visualize the chest's interior, an electrophysiologist guides the defibrillator leads through the incisions into veins until they reach the heart.
 There, the tip of each lead is attached to the heart muscle.
 Next, the leads are connected to the device's pulse generator, which is then placed in a pocket just beneath the skin in the upper chest.

 Following surgery, you need to visit the electrophysiologist for routine follow-up visits.
 The first appointment is scheduled within six weeks of the device implantation.